The clinic is run by a volunteer board of directors and we are funded by Legal Aid Ontario. All help is private and confidential.

 McQuesten Community Legal Services was established in 1978 and served east Hamilton, parts of Stoney Creek and Winona until amalgamation.
 McQuesten grew out of work done by the McQuesten Community Association which was concerned with neigbourhood youth crime and other neighbourhood issues.
 McQuesten was the first clinic in Hamilton to receive funding from the provincial legal aid plan.

 Mountain Community Legal Services was started by members of the Dundurn Board of Directors along with other citizens who saw the need for service on the Mountain.
 The clinic opened its doors in December 1985 at Fenworth Plaza on Fennell Avenue.
 It served the Mountain, Ancaster and Stoney Creek Mountain with a small staff until the amalgamation.

 The three clinics collaborated a great deal over the years, both at the Board and staff level.
 They began to have joint Annual General Meetings and set joint goals for serving the community.
 They even shared a web site.
 Eventually, it became clear that in order to increase the amount of service the clinics in Hamilton could provide to low income clients, they needed to come together as one organization.

 The three Boards and staff then worked together to create Hamilton Community Legal Clinic.
-In early 2011 staff relocated to 100 Main Street East.
+In June 2011 staff relocated to 100 Main Street East.